WebberZone/where-did-they-go-from-here/readme.txt

 = WordPress install =
 1. Navigate to Plugins within your WordPress Admin Area

-2. Click "Add new" and in the search box enter "Where did they go from here" and select "Keyword" from the dropdown
+2. Click "Add new" and in the search box enter "Where did they go from here"

 3. Find the plugin in the list (usually the first result) and click "Install Now"